-CBD oil is a non-intoxicating herbal remedy made from hemp flower.
+CBD oil is a non-intoxicating herbal remedy made from hemp flower, another is cannabis honey.
 It is rich in cannabidiol, a type of compound found in cannabis that has strong anti-inflammatory properties.
-One of CBD’s benefits is that it conveys the beneficial properties of cannabis without the high since it contains little to no THC.
+One of CBD's benefits is that it conveys the beneficial properties of cannabis without the high since it contains little to no THC.

 Many people take CBD to help combat inflammation, anxiety, or restless sleep.
 Some research suggests it helps protect and support nervous system health (1) and may reduce pain (2), while other research suggests it supports gut health and proper immune system function (3).

 To make CBD oil at home, you'll need to follow a simple two-step process: decarboxylation and infusion.
 While it sounds complex, decarboxylation is a simple process of precision heating that activates beneficial compounds in cannabis.
 The second step, infusion, releases those compounds into a carrier oil.
 Infused oils are easy to take, and oil makes these compounds easier for your body to absorb, too.